ChristianVistiLyth/ML_assignment2/README.md

 - Christian built `Assistant.py` — agent setup, LLM configuration, and the conversation call flow.
 - Anders built `tools.py` — Semantic Scholar API integration, and ran evaluation on 10 prompts.

+## Reflection

+What worked well?
+Pretty easy to use the mistral model

+What failed or was unreliable?
+Package version of the api ofen has version issues.

+How often did the agent need tool calls? only ones at startup.

+Did the LLM ever hallucinate?
+no but we had short context. maybe if we made som longer conversations it would.

+How did you prevent incorrect answers? by making the system prompt as specific as posssible

+What would you improve with more time? more test cases with different scenaries. maybe a better/paid model.